Dongfeng deal buys time and new blood for Peugeot

-Peugeot, Dongfeng (0489.HK) and the French government have signed a non-binding outline agreement, two sources with knowledge of the matter told Reuters before an official announcement set for Wednesday.
+Peugeot, Dongfeng Motor Group Co Ltd (0489.HK) and the French government have signed a non-binding outline agreement, China’s second biggest carmaker announced on Wednesday, confirming an earlier Reuters report.

 Peugeot Chief Executive Philippe Varin and former Renault executive Carlos Tavares, who will replace Varin when the deal is finalized, must now explain how the fresh capital can be used to improve the bottom line, analysts said.